jbbrissaud/LaminarMaterialButtonExample/README.md

 ### 3. Test the app

 Then you can access the frontend at http://localhost:8090 \
-click on one button or the other and see parallelism.
-200 counters are displayed, and can be run independently.
-Each counter will stop counting 30 seconds after a start.
-The start depends on the x position of the mouse.

 Note: The .gitignore file is a little bit unconventional, indicating what to keep and not what to ignore.